-Next week we are off to explore a section of Europe we have yet to travel, the Northeastern Baltic cities of Helsinki, Finland – Tallinn, Estonia and finally Saint Petersburg, Russia.
+Next week we are off to explore a section of Europe we have yet to travel, the Northeastern Baltic.
+Our Baltic travel itinerary includes the cities of Helsinki, Finland – Tallinn, Estonia and Saint Petersburg, Russia.
 We can’t wait to explore the beauty, culture and unique character of these cities.
 Even with a late Easter holiday, the temperatures will be cooler but we are ready.
 The shoulder season should mean smaller crowds and the cities may be a bit quieter, even for a holiday week.
 Like I posted about earlier this week, it’s a good time for us to travel as expats because most of our friends will be visiting family for the Easter holiday.
 Here are some of our plans for the week:

 We are excited to spend one night in the Finnish capital.
 From friends who have made similar trips, we are told this is all we need (no offense Helsinki).
 We’ll take the ferry back across the Gulf of Finland and make our way around the eclectic city.
 I’ve read it described as “nonmainstream chic” and full of shops and waterfront buildings.

 We were recommended to visit the Allas Sea Pool.
 It’s described as a garden-like oasis in the center of town.
 It’s near the Market Square and features a large sea swimming pool, saunas and bathing saunas to relax.
 There is also a restaurant for wine and food.